The Intersection of Voting Rights and American Legal System Reform

 Our 2020 Unlock Civics Policy Platform

-Chicago Votes’ CCJ Votes initiative aims to address this disconnect at a systematic level; working at the intersection of organizing and advocacy to ensure that people affected by the criminal justice system know their civic rights and responsibilities.
+Chicago Votes’ #UnlockCivics legislative platform works at the intersection of organizing and advocacy to ensure that people affected by the American legal system have access to their civic rights and responsibilities.

 The year 2020 and the Covid-19 pandemic highlighted many things.
 The perilous conditions people in prison endure and the role exclusion from our democratic processes play in exacerbating such conditions are among them.
 Lack of quality judicial training, the abolishment of a parole system, and the disenfranchisement of people in prison have all contributed to the crisis occurring in Illinois prisons.
 People are serving extreme sentences–without the opportunity for early release–and unable to hold elected officials accountable to hearing and addressing their needs.
 Given the impact of COVID-19 on individuals experiencing incarceration, the need to restore the right to vote to people in prisons and ensure people impacted by the legal system have access to all their civic rights and responsibilities is even more urgent.